Session creation

 and use that variable instead.

-It is possible to specify a custom network handler implementing INetworkHandler, overriding the default integration with Netcode for Game Objects and Netcode for Entities.
+Advanced users can specify a custom network handler by implementing INetworkHandler, which overrides the default integration with Netcode for Game Objects and Netcode for Entities.

 var options = new SessionOptions { MaxPlayers = 2 }